GfSE/SAF-Specification/developing-saf/viewpoints/Grid-Definition-Viewpoint.md

 ![Grid-Definition-Viewpoint-primary-example.svg](../../diagrams/vp-examples/Grid-Definition-Viewpoint-primary-example.svg)
 ![Grid-Definition-Viewpoint-primary-example-1.svg](../../diagrams/vp-examples/Grid-Definition-Viewpoint-primary-example-1.svg)
 ## Purpose
-The Grid Definition Viewpoint serves as graphic representation of the Views present in a System Model.
+The Grid Definition Viewpoint serves as overview about the of the Views present in a System Model.
 ## Applicability
 The Grid Definition Viewpoint supports the "System Viewpoints, Views and Models" input/output of various Technical Processes in INCOSE SYSTEMS ENGINEERING HANDBOOK 2023.
 ## Presentation